elusivecodes/FyreCollection/README.md

 **Includes**

-Check if a given value exists in the collection.
+Determine whether a given value exists in the collection.

 - `$value` is the value to test for.